pchandrasekaran1595/Sporocarp-Classification/ReadMe.md

 Edible Vs Poisonous and Mushroom vs Non-Mushroom Sporocarp Classification.
 Download the dataset from https://www.kaggle.com/marcosvolpato/edible-and-poisonous-fungi and extract it into a folder by the name, Data.
+If extracted into a different folder, specify `--path` during run.

 ---